 Experts have recently been using compounds like ‘Elastol’, which is basically poly iso-butylene (PIB) in a white powdered form, to confine oil spills.
 The compound gelatinizes or solidifies the oil on the water surface, thus preventing it from spreading or escaping.
 In addition, the gelatin is easy to retrieve, and this makes the process highly efficient.

 - It is a quick action method, with typical reaction times of 15-40 minutes.

 - While PIB is non-toxic and commonly found in foodstuffs, the gelatin may risk entangling or suffocating the aquatic animals.

 The simplest method of dealing with the oil spill cleanup operation is to use the vagaries of nature like the sun, the wind, the weather, tides, or naturally occurring microbes.
 It is used in certain cases when the shoreline is too remote or inaccessible, or the environmental impact of cleaning up a spill could potentially far outweigh the benefits.

 Due to the constancy of these elements, the oil generally evaporates or is broken down into simpler components.

 - It is one of the most cost-effective methods.

 A pivotal factor in cleaning up an oil spill is the location where it has happened.
-Most of the oil spills take place far out in the sea, so they are generally left to naturally decompose in the environment.
-As they get closer to the shores, we gradually begin to treat them.
+Most oil spills take place far out in the sea, so they are generally left to decompose in the environment naturally.
+However, as they get closer to the shores, we gradually begin to treat them.

 The treatments follow a general rule: (All distances measured from the shoreline)